m0dd0/grasping-benchmarks-panda/README.md

 Note that you need to change the source filepath for mounting the additional data directories in the `.devcontainer.json` file to the correct path on your system or put the data in the correct expsected path on your system.
 (See above)
 Also note, that when using the devcontainer the `CMD` of the Dockerfile is ignored.

+## Architecture and Interfaces
+The goal of this Repo is to provide a unified interface for multiple grasp planning algorithms.
+For this reason, we define a common ROS message for the grasp requests and a common ROS service for the grasp planning algorithms.
+Also python base classes are provided that should be used to implement the wrappers for the algorithms.
+So if you want to add a new algorithm to this repo you should:
+- first subclass `BaseGraspPlanner` and implement the abstract `plan_grasps` method and optionally the `__init__` method.
+- write a ROS service which uses your subclass of `BaseGraspPlanner` to plan grasps.

+### Configuration Files

 ## Essentials from the original README
 Here the shortest version of instructions on how to use this modified version of the repo: